SKKU-ESLAB/ANT/README.md

 You need to make the device discoverable with the bluetooth.

 In raspberry pi,
+### Change hci0 interface to Scan Mode
 ```
 $ sudo hciconfig hci0 piscan
 ```

+For more information, see docs/blueooth.md

 You need target profile on ```target/TARGET_NAME/profile.env``` before running install script.